I am a freshman. What should I take now if I want to be an IR concentrator?

 Regional requirement: I do not see a list of regional courses on the website.
 How do I decide on the regional focus, and how do I know which courses count?

 There is no pre-approved list for the regional requirement.
 The geographic focus of your IR concentration is up to you, based on your interests.
 Courses that may apply toward this requirement are found across the disciplines (e.g., History, Economics, Anthropology, Political Science, Sociology, Religious Studies, and relevant upper level courses from the Humanities such as courses in area studies departments).
 Both regional courses must be on the same region or country and have substantive content that speaks to the core concerns of your track (e.g., “Democracy in Spain” in Hispanic Studies or “Wars and France” in the French Department).
 In addition, your language requirement must be linked to your regional focus.
 Note: Language training (courses used to fulfill the language requirement through the 600-level advanced competency), performance, and lab courses do not meet the regional requirement.
-Get more information.
+Learn more aobut the regional requirement.

 Study abroad: How many study abroad courses can I apply toward my IR concentration?

 You may apply 2 courses per semester, for a maximum of 4 courses, toward the IR concentration.
 If you are away for one year, then the courses must break down 2/semester.
 Concentration credit is contingent upon relevant course content and level, satisfactory performance, fulfillment of Brown graduation credit, and final approval by the IR concentration advisor.
 Many students fulfill both regional courses with study abroad, although some prefer to use only courses taken at Brown.
 Abroad credit may also fulfill one semester of the language sequence with the approval of the language department and the IR concentration advisor.
 Core courses and the capstone must be taken at Brown.
-Get more information.
+Get more information about study abroad.

 Study abroad (course pre-approval): Do I have to file my IR concentration before I can get a pre-approval signature from the concentration advisor?